aljazsim/dev-environment/Templates/NPM package/Readme.md

 * list all functionality to be exported in the package in [./source/index.ts](./source/index.ts),
 * have a valid NPM account,
-* all project settings in [package.json](./package.json) are set correctly (project name, project version, project author, etc.),
+* have correctly set all project settings in [package.json](./package.json) (project name, project version, project author, etc.),
+* increase package version in [package.json](./package.json),
 * check [.npmignore](./.npmignore) to make sure the right files are being ignored when packing the project.

 ### Testing your package before publishing

-You can pack the package by running:
+You can generate a locally package by running:

 `npm run pack`

 This will generate a *.tgs archive containing all files that will be published with the project.
 You can control these files in [.npmignore](./.npmignore).
+Make sure everything that should be published is present in the archive and that thre are no redundant files.

 You can publish the package locally by running:

 `npm link`

-This will create a system link globally on your computer simulating it being published on NPM.
+This will create a *symlink* globally on your computer simulating the package being published on NPM.

 ![NPM package link](./doc/npm-package-link.png)